primaryodors/primarydock/SCRIPTING.md

 The entire protein will also be centered at [0, 0, 0].

 Valid only for transmembrane proteins with at least one transmembrane helix.
 The protein must have TMR1 through TMR{n} defined, where n <= 7.
+(Helices beyond 7 will be ignored.)
-If the PDB does not contain suitable `REMARK 650 HELIX` records, then the TMRs must be defined with the `REGION` command.
+If the PDB does not contain suitable `REMARK 650 HELIX` records, then the TMRs must be manually defined with the `REGION` command.

 If the protein has a TMR4, it will be rotated to the +Z direction from TMR1.
 This affords a good view of the binding pocket of 7-helix GPCRs, but also maintains compatibility with MS4A proteins since it does not depend on the existence of a TMR5, TMR6, or TMR7.

+If multiple strands are loaded in memory, they will all be moved as a unit with the uprighting of the working strand.

 UPRIGHT takes no arguments.